-The AC-130J Ghostrider, a modified version of the MC-130J aircraft, is expected to replace the legacy AC-130H/U aircraft of the US Air Force.
+AC-130J Ghostrider, a modified version of the MC-130J aircraft, is the replacement for the AC-130H/U aircraft of the US Air Force.
 The first test flight of the AC-130J Ghostrider was completed in January 2014.

 The first MC-130J arrived at Eglin Air Force Base (AFB) for conversion into the AC-130J configuration in January 2013.
 The aircraft was officially named Ghostrider in May 2012.

 The preliminary design review (PDR) for the AC-130J programme was concluded in March 2013.
 The operational test readiness review (OTRR) and the critical design review (CDR) were conducted in April 2013 and August 2013 respectively.